Notion API for creating and managing pages, databases, and blocks.

 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable API reference skill with fully executable curl examples covering all major Notion operations.
-Its main weaknesses are the repetitive curl headers inflating token count, the lack of error handling/validation guidance for API operations, and the monolithic structure that could benefit from splitting reference material into separate files.
+This is a solid, actionable API reference skill with fully executable curl examples covering all major Notion API operations.
+Its main weaknesses are the repetitive curl headers inflating token count, and the lack of error handling/validation guidance for API calls.
+The version-specific information (2025-09-03 differences) is well-documented and practically useful.

 Suggestions

-Extract the Property Types reference and Key Differences sections into separate bundle files (e.g., PROPERTY_TYPES.md, VERSION_CHANGES.md) and link to them from the main skill to improve progressive disclosure.
+Consider splitting the Property Types reference and Version Differences sections into separate bundle files to keep the main SKILL.md focused on the most common workflows.

 | Dimension | Reasoning | Score |